@svlada

 8. Resource aggregation

-The important part of the API Gateway to focus on is the Request router.
-Request router routes API requests to internal services.
-Introducing the facade layer in front of services improves the isolation of each service.
-This means that the contract with external clients can remain unchanged while internal services evolve.
-Services should be configured to communicate through message passing.
-Messages are commands that are dispatched to services.
+An important aspect of the API Gateway is the request router, which directs incoming API requests to the appropriate internal services.
+By introducing this façade layer in front of services, each service remains isolated: the contract with external clients can stay stable even as internal services evolve.
+Ideally, services should communicate through message passing, where messages act as commands dispatched to the appropriate service.

 Request handling flow

-3. Sending command to a service.
-The command is serialized to Kafka record and sent to an appropriate request topic on a Kafka broker.
+3. Sending a command to a service The command is serialized into a Kafka record and published to the appropriate request topic on a Kafka broker.

-4. Command handling.
-Internal services are consuming commands from designated request/reply Kafka topics and execute appropriate business logic.
+4. Command handling Internal services consume commands from designated request/reply Kafka topics and execute the corresponding business logic.

-5. Sending Reply command to the originator.
-After the service has finished with processing the command, the Reply command is sent back to the originator (e.g. Request router or another service).
+5. Sending a reply command to the originator After a service finishes processing a command, it sends a reply command back to the originator (for example, the request router or another service).

-6. Flush Http response.
-Replier interface (i.e. one of the Request Router components) handles service replies and sends Http responses back to the clients.
-Appropriate client Http handle is selected based on the correlation id extracted from the Reply command (check Accepting API request step for more details).
-This interface is typically closed for public clients and open to internal services.
+6. Flushing the HTTP response The replier interface (part of the request router) handles service replies and returns HTTP responses to clients.
+It selects the appropriate client handle based on the correlation ID extracted from the reply command (see Accepting an API request for details).
+This interface is typically closed to public clients but available to internal services.

-Using a non-blocking approach provides the ability to handle a higher number of Http connections with fewer resources, thus increasing system availability with a benefit of greater system elasticity.
+Using a non-blocking approach makes it possible to handle more HTTP connections with fewer resources.
+This increases system availability and provides greater elasticity.

-The next section describes a durable request/reply mechanism for inter-process communication.
+The next section describes the durable request/reply mechanism for inter-process communication.

 Durable request reply flow